rvcgeeks/Rvc-TCP-Station/README.md

 after "disown" you can even close the client terminal but the program continues to interact with server at the background as the terminal loses the authority over the application it will keep running until server sends --getout-- bash to the client
 This enables hidden PC remote control.
-Atleast for now, server does not have this feature as it may be serving multiple clients and exit request is from client side.
-To do this we have to first close every other client connnected to it that too with proper exit requests and then leaving the port ...
-One can contribute in adding this feature however.

 ## Instructions